 The Faculty of Management Studies of the University of Delhi prepared the first MBA syllabus for any Indian college in the year 1968.

 Importance of the MBA

 As mentioned earlier MBAs have a promising future as their salary structure from the very initial stage of their career is far high than usual Masters Students.
-Reaching management positions become easy with an MBA degree in your resume.
-Studies reveal 70% MBAs serve as managers and board directors in their respective organizations.
-With an MBA, student’s scope of networking enhances.
-It starts from their immediate professors, lecturers and teachers moving on to potential employers, business associates, colleagues moving on to business partners and collaborators at the final stage.
+Reaching management positions becomes easy with an MBA degree in your resume.
+Studies reveal 70% of MBAs serve as managers and board directors in their respective organizations.
+With an MBA, a student’s scope of networking enhances.
+It starts with their immediate professors, lecturers, and teachers moving on to potential employers, business associates, colleagues moving on to business partners and collaborators at the final stage.
 As a professional course, MBA leaves scope for a student to not only gain knowledge but also get familiar with the industry standards in terms of communication and moves.
-This again depends on the college/institute you pick to pursue MBA exam.
+This again depends on the college/institute you pick to pursue the MBA exam.